krzemienski/awesome-from-stars/README.md

 * [krzemienski/ffmpeg-build-1](https://github.com/krzemienski/ffmpeg-build-1): Build ffmpeg with its dependencies from source.
 * [binoculars/ffmpeg-build-lambda](https://github.com/binoculars/ffmpeg-build-lambda): Static FFmpeg builds for use on AWS Lambda
 * [markus-perl/ffmpeg-build-script](https://github.com/markus-perl/ffmpeg-build-script): The FFmpeg build script provides an easy way to build a static FFmpeg on OSX and Linux with non-free codecs included.
-* [slyfox1186/ffmpeg-build-script](https://github.com/slyfox1186/ffmpeg-build-script): This script build's the most up to date version of FFmpeg by using API calls to download the latest source code available.
+* [slyfox1186/ffmpeg-build-script](https://github.com/slyfox1186/ffmpeg-build-script): This script build's the most up to date version of FFmpeg by using regex to find the latest version numbers of each repo involved and then download the latest source code available.
 * [BtbN/FFmpeg-Builds](https://github.com/BtbN/FFmpeg-Builds): None
 * [bramp/ffmpeg-cli-wrapper](https://github.com/bramp/ffmpeg-cli-wrapper): Java wrapper around the FFmpeg command line tool
 * [scrwdrv/ffmpeg-command](https://github.com/scrwdrv/ffmpeg-command): A simple ffmpeg and ffprobe child process handler, easy to add commands and execute